Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb (permanently delete) and the resource (SAS Intelligent Decisioning flow), distinguishing it from sibling tools like create, update, get, and list.
+The description clearly states the action (delete) and the target resource (SAS Intelligent Decisioning flow), using a specific verb.
+It distinguishes this tool from siblings like get_decision_flow, update_decision_flow, and list_decision_flows by the destructive nature.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.